JetBrains/teamcity-documentation/topics/typed-parameters.md

 Password

 </td>

 <td>

 This is designed to store passwords or other secure data in TeamCity settings.
-TeamCity makes the value of the password parameter never appear in the TeamCity web UI: it affects the settings screens and the __Run Custom Build__ dialog where password fields appear.
+TeamCity makes the value of the password parameter never appear in the TeamCity web UI: it affects the settings screens and the _Run Custom Build_ dialog where password fields appear.
 Also, the value is replaced in the build's __Parameters__ tab and build log.
 The value is stored scrambled in the configuration files under TeamCity Data Directory.
-Please note that build log value hiding is implemented with simple search\-and\-replace, so if you have a trivial password of "123", all occurrences of "123" will be replaced, potentially exposing the password.
+Please note that build log value hiding is implemented with simple search-and-replace, so if you have a trivial password of "123", all occurrences of "123" will be replaced, potentially exposing the password.
 Setting the parameter to type password does not guarantee that the raw value cannot be retrieved.
 Any project administrator can retrieve it and also any developer who can change the build script can in theory write malicious code to get the password.

 </td></tr></table>